Trump a pariah? New $100 million bank loan suggests not

 The Trump Tower loan follows other deals to refinance mortgages on a building in San Francisco and for a Sixth Avenue tower in New York, both 30% owned by the Trump Organization and 70% owned by publicly traded real estate giant Vornado.

-Under the deals arranged by Vornado, the partnership borrowed more money than it owed on the old loans, and Trump’s share of that extra cash could have been as much as $200 million, based on the size of his stake.
+On at least one of those deals arranged by Vornado, the partnership borrowed more money than it owed on the old loan, and Trump’s share of that extra cash could have been as much as $200 million, based on the size of his stake.

 Trump’s company still has plenty of other loans to refinance, including a $125 million one involving Doral, due next year.